Riemannian Variational Flow Matching for Material and Protein Design: Background

 \section{Background}

 \paragraph{Flow Matching.} Modern generative modeling interprets sampling from a target distribution $p_1$ as transporting a base distribution $p_0$ by learning dynamics.
-Typically, $p_0$ is a standard Gaussian, and the transformation follows a time-dependent mapping $\varphi_t \colon [0, 1] \times \mathbb{R}^D \to \mathbb{R}^D$ where $\varphi_0$ is the identity and $\varphi_1$ pushes $p_0$ onto $p_1$, e.g. normalizing flows \citep{chen2018neural} use an ODE governed by some time-dependent velocity field $u_t$.
+Typically, $p_0$ is a standard Gaussian, and the transformation follows a time-dependent mapping $\varphi_t \colon [0, 1] \times \mathbb{R}^D \to \mathbb{R}^D$ where $\varphi_0$ is the identity and $\varphi_1$ pushes $p_0$ onto $p_1$.
+E.g., normalizing flows \citep{chen2018neural} use an ODE governed by some time-dependent velocity field $u_t$.
 Though likelihood training is possible through the change of variables formula, solving an ODE during training is expensive.

-Flow Matching (FM) \citep{lipman2023flow} bypasses this by directly learning the velocity field:
+Flow Matching (FM) \citep{lipman2023flow,liu2022flow,albergo2023stochastic} bypasses this by defining an interpolation between noise and data, and directly learning the associated velocity field in a self-supervised manner.
+Though the goal is to learn the intractable objective

-This is made computationally feasible by reformulating $u_t$ with a conditional velocity field (i.e. assumed dynamics towards a given $x_1$), giving rise to Conditional Flow Matching (CFM):
+this can be made computationally feasible by reformulating $u_t$ with a conditional velocity field (i.e. assumed dynamics towards a given $x_1$, or time derivative of the interpolation), giving rise to Conditional Flow Matching (CFM):